WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Semi-desert.
 Openings.
 Spring.

-Long, wavy seed pods on short pedicels end the growing season.
+Eventually all flowers fade and long, wavy siliques on short pedicels end the growing season.

 Range map © John Kartesz,